Zander lure fishing: the beginner's guide to landing your first fish

 - Ignoring the conditions: weather, light and water level change everything from one trip to the next.

 That last point is exactly what wastes the most time.
-With CarnaFish, you photograph your spot and the app cross-checks the conditions of the moment to tell you where to insist, which lure type to favour and which retrieve to try — a real shortcut when you're starting out.
+Before you start, learn to read your fishing spot to spot the drop-offs and holes where zander hold.
+And with CarnaFish, the AI fishing app, you photograph your spot: the app cross-checks the conditions of the moment to tell you where to insist, which lure type to favour and which retrieve to try — a real shortcut when you're starting out.
+Tempted by pike too?
+See our guide to choosing a pike lure.

 Key takeaways